lablab-ai/crewAI-boilerplate/README.md

     OPENAI_API_KEY=your_openai_api_key_here
     FIRECRAWL_API_KEY=your_firecrawl_api_key_here
     ```
+To obtain these essential API keys:

+For OpenAI: Visit OpenAI's website, create an account, and generate an API key.
+For Firecrawl: Navigate to Firecrawl's platform, sign up for an account, and obtain your API key.
+Ensure that these keys are kept confidential and never shared publicly or committed to version control.

 3. Modify the agent configurations and tasks in the `config/agents.yaml` and `config/tasks.yaml` files to suit your needs.